sahanmaiti/DevSignal/README.md

 **Automated Pipeline via n8n + FastAPI**
 n8n fires on a 12-hour schedule and calls a local FastAPI webhook at `/run-pipeline`.
 FastAPI executes the pipeline and returns structured JSON.
 This architecture cleanly separates orchestration from execution — any scheduler (cron, GitHub Actions, another tool) can trigger the pipeline over HTTP without touching the pipeline code.

+**Native iOS App (SwiftUI)**
+A full 5-tab iOS app that consumes the FastAPI layer.
+Credentials stored securely in the iOS Keychain.
+Runs entirely offline for returning users using SwiftData caching.
+See [iOS App](#ios-app) section for full details.

 **Live Analytics Dashboard**
 Four-page Streamlit dashboard deployed to Streamlit Cloud at **[devsignal-sahanmaiti.streamlit.app](https://devsignal-bysahanmaiti.streamlit.app)**.
 Reads directly from Neon PostgreSQL in production.
 Shows KPI cards, score distribution histogram, application funnel, outreach messages, pipeline health, and run history.